FAQ

 Where can I find out if my class is cancelled due to inclement weather?

 Please call the ICP weather hotline at 212.857.9777.
 We suggest you call it before leaving home, as it will announce our decision.
-We also have this information posted on the website by 7:30 AM.
+We also have this information posted on the website by 7:30 AM on the day of the photography course.

 What are the One-Year Certificate Programs?